 The Financial Conduct Authority is a financial services regulator.
-It requires us, Legal & General, to give you this important information to help you to decide whether our WorkSave Pension Plan is right for you.
-You should read this document carefully so that you understand what you are buying, and then keep it safe for future reference.
+It requires us, Legal & General, to give you this important information to help you decide whether our Group Stakeholder Pension Scheme is right for you.
+You should read this document carefully, as it will help you understand what you are buying.
+You should also then keep it safe for future reference.